 New York has undertaken research to better understand what a changing climate means for the State.
 A New York State Energy Research and Development Authority (NYSERDA) technical report, The ClimAID Integrated Assessment for Effective Climate Change Adaptation in New York State (ClimAID), discusses the New York-specific climate risks and projections.
 The ClimAID report, originally released in 2011, was subsequently updated in 2014 based on newer datasets and AR5, improved baseline scenarios, and the latest generation of climate models and emissions projections.
 Both the original 2011 ClimAID report and the 2014 update provide projections of mean annual changes in precipitation, temperature, and sea-level rise through the year 2100, as well as the frequency and duration of extreme temperature and precipitation events through the 2080s for each of the seven regions of the State.
-The ClimAID projections for sea-level rise projection regulations pursuant to the Community Risk and Resiliency Act (CRRA), 6 Compilation of the Rules and Regulations of the State of New York (NYCRR) Part 490.
+The ClimAID projections for sea-level rise served as the basis for the Department of Environmental Conservation's (DEC) adoption of sea-level rise projection regulations pursuant to the Community Risk and Resiliency Act (CRRA), 6 Compilation of the Rules and Regulations of the State of New York (NYCRR) Part 490.

 An analysis released by the U.S. Environmental Protection Agency (EPA) in September 2021 shows that the most severe harms from climate change fall disproportionately upon underserved communities that are least able to prepare for, and recover from, heat waves, poor air quality, flooding, and other impacts.
-EPA's analysis indicates that racial and ethnic minority communities are particularly vulnerable to the greatest impacts of climate change.6 The particular focus on prioritizing action in Disadvantaged Communities in this draft Plan coupled with the Climate Act requirements around investments will serve to improve outcomes for Disadvantaged Communities.
+EPA's analysis indicates that racial and ethnic minority communities are particularly vulnerable to the greatest impacts of climate change.
+The particular focus on prioritizing action in Disadvantaged Communities in this draft Plan coupled with the Climate Act requirements around investments will serve to improve outcomes for Disadvantaged Communities.